jh3nd3rs0n/jargyle/README.md

           The configuration file
       --config-file-xsd, -x
-          Print the configuration file XSD and exit --enter-external-client-socks5-user-pass
+          Print the configuration file XSD and exit --enter-chain-agent-socks5-user-pass
-          Enter through an interactive prompt the username password to be used to access the external SOCKS5 server used for external connections
+          Enter through an interactive prompt the username password to be used to access the other SOCKS5 server --help, -h
-      --help, -h
           Print this help and exit
       --monitored-config-file=FILE, -m FILE